How to secure communication of roaming users using Secure Gateway Server?

 Hard disk space: 5 GB

-To introduce Secure Gateway server based communication to Patch Manager Plus, follow the steps given below:
+To introduce Secure Gateway server based communication to the central server, follow the steps given below:

 - Install and configure Secure Gateway server